joukos/PaperTTY/README.md

 # (the service should stop and the display should be cleared, unless you used --noclear)
 ```

 If the service seemed to work, try rebooting and enjoy watching the bootup.
+If you need to scrub the display while the service is running, you can send the `SIGUSR1` signal to the process.

+If the service didn't work, check that the paths are correct and that `start.sh` has the execute bit set.

 ---